semiodesk/artivity/README.md

 If you want to build the Krtia plugin from source, please refer to [Building Krita on Linux for cats](http://www.davidrevoy.com/article193/guide-building-krita-on-linux-for-cats) for detailed instructions on how to setup your build environment.

+### License ###
+Artivity consists of multiple software components which may have individual licenses associated with them.
+For source code, licensing information may be contained in the headers of each file.
+You should find a license file named 'COPYING' in every sub-folder of the repository, which contains the license which is applied to its contents if not stated otherwise.
+If there is no such file, source code and other files contained in a folder in this directory are licensed under the terms of the GNU General Public License version 3.
+You can find a copy of the license in the file named 'COPYING' which is contained in the directory root of this repository.